 There are four main restaurants to choose from, each offering a little something for all tastes.
 Breakfast is a generous buffet which includes cold cuts, yoghurt, fresh exotic fruit, toast, porridge, and an egg station, and there’s also a cooked to order menu if you fancy something that’s more personalised.
 The highlight of the restaurants here has to be that underwater M6M restaurant.
 To enter, guests have to first descend down a beautiful winding staircase into the underwater dining area where you can watch incredible marine life dart around as you enjoy exceptional cuisine.
 Keep your eyes open for those baby sharks and eels who will probably make an appearance during dinner.

 Facilities are also great, with a Spa that offers over water treatments, a fitness Lounge, sauna, steam room, Wi-Fi in all rooms, room service, and a kid’s club too.
 Overall, this resort is a good choice for families as kids are welcomed, and for anyone looking for a more casual atmosphere on their Maldivian get away.
+Click here for more photos and to book your stay at Ozen Maldives.

 Head on over to TripAdvisor, search for the best resorts in the Maldives and you will see Milaidhoo Island Resort sitting pretty on the top spot.
 This truly is a resort like no other, and every aspect has been designed to make you feel like you’re on your own private island.
 What really sets it apart is that each private villa has its own infinity pool which looks out onto the ocean.

-The facilities are plentiful; You can head to the spa for a massage, where wonderful therapists use only natural products to relax and rejuvenate the body.
+The facilities at Milaidhoo Resort are plentiful; You can head to the spa for a massage, where wonderful therapists use only natural products to relax and rejuvenate the body.
 If you’re on your honeymoon, then we can highly recommend a couples spa treatment package.
 This indulgent package includes a special creamy coconut scrub, a wonderful hour long massage, a facial as well as a couples bubble bath.
 There are no less than three major restaurants on the island, including one which says that traditional Maldivian fare, as well as the wonderful Ocean restaurant which has an enormous Banyan Tree as a centerpiece and offers up a mix of international favourites.
 A nice touches that room service is available 24 hours, so you can get snacks, ice creams and drinks any time of day or night.
 There is also a fully-equipped gym which is open around the clock, as well as yoga and fitness classes open to all guests.

 It’s worth noting that no children under the age of 9 are allowed at this resort.
 It does actually have a very adults-only feel, compared to some of the other resorts we’ve listed in our guides.
 If you are travelling with several young children then we recommend you choose elsewhere for your Maldives vacation.
 Otherwise, if you’re on a romantic vacation for two, or even a honeymoon, the Milaidhoo Island Resort definitely impresses with its private pools, tropical rooms, friendly service and world-class food.
+Click here to see more photos and the latest deals on Miladhoo Resort.

 How to Choose the Best Maldives Resort: Things to Take Into Consideration